 - I want the current and next generation to cultivate more green-warriors like me that can lay down their lives in the service of the nation.

 - I want my invisible assets i.e. goodwill, kindness, gratitude, and love to set an example for coming generations.
 I won’t be there, and maybe many more like me won’t be there but life goes on.
 Goodwill, kindness, gratitude, compassion, love, and all of that has to continue.
 Let’s fill the world with colors of love.
 Nothing is permanent — cultivate more of me and I shall never die.

 - I’m being sacrificed for progress and I wish my people, whom I served all my life, to progress not only materialistically but also morally, holistically, and spiritually.
-I don’t have any regret from the people who have given me an opportunity to be a martyr.
+I don’t have any regret for the people who have allowed me to be a martyr.
 I share my gratitude and forgive them.

 A tree is known by its fruit; a human by deeds.
 A good deed is never lost; one who sows courtesy reaps friendship, and one who plants kindness gathers love.Saint Basil